nanobox-io/nanobox-guides-old/source/rails/index.html.md

   engine: "ruby"
 ```

-## Create your application
+## Application Config
+If you already have an application you'd like to run on nanobox you'll simply need to [make it accessible to the host](#make-it-accessible), otherwise follow the steps below to create an application.

+#### Create an Application
 Part of what makes nanobox so useful is you don't have to have rails installed on your local machine to utilize it.
-We're going to have you create a development environment in which you will generate your rails application.
+We're going to create a development environment in which you will generate your rails application.

 First we need to get a development environment running: